sourav22899/ml-codes/README.md

 # ml-codes

-This repo includes codes CNN,LSTM etc using Tensorflow+Keras and PyTorch.
+This repo includes codes of CNN,LSTM etc using Tensorflow+Keras and PyTorch.